 In 1936, Harry Ferguson entered into an agreement with David Brown in England to produce the Ferguson-Brown Type A Tractors with his plow system.
 Around 1300 of these tractors were built from 1936 to 1939 but they were much more expensive than the larger Fordson tractor.
-In spite of the benefits of the Ferguson plow and hitch, most farmers were unwilling to pay a premium price for a smaller tractor.
+In spite of the benefits of the Ferguson plow and hitch, most farmers were unwilling to pay a premium price for a smaller tractor that was also plagued with durability issues.
+Harry Ferguson was looking for a manufacturer with the resources and engineers capable of solving the design problems and producing an efficient tractor that could be sold for a reasonable price.

 In 1938 the Sherman brothers arranged for Harry Ferguson to bring a Ferguson-Brown Tractor and a new 3-point hydraulic draft control system to the U.S. for a demonstration with Henry Ford.
 Henry Ford was greatly impressed.
 The famous "handshake agreement" between Henry Ford and Harry Ferguson resulted in a collaboration between engineers at Harry Ferguson and Ford Motor Company.
 Much of the new tractor's engineering design can be attributed to Ford Motor Company engineers Eugene Farkas, Adolph Eckert, and Harold Brock.
 Ferguson engineers largely responsible for the 3-point lift and hydraulics were John Chambers, Archie Greer, and Willie Sands.
 Many others contributed to the merging of ideas that would result in a very economical tractor that was far safer and easier to operate than anything else available at the time.
 In spite of the difficulties assiciated with merging the efforts of two separate engineering teams, the new "1939 9N Ford Tractor with Ferguson System" was developed and produced very quickly.
 The first 9N models rolled off the assembly line mid-1939.
 The 9 was for the year, 1939, and N was Ford's designation for tractor.
 The original price was $585.